 I'm a Middle East correspondent for The Economist, based in Cairo and covering the region from Morocco to the Gulf.

-Previously I was a correspondent for The Times of London.
-My longer-form work from the region has been published in a range of newspapers and magazines, including Foreign Policy, Foreign Affairs, The Atlantic, Newsweek, Politico, New York, GlobalPost, The National, PRI, the San Francisco Chronicle, World Politics Review, Columbia Journalism Review, MERIP and elsewhere.
+Previously I was a correspondent for The Times.
+My work has also been published in Foreign Policy, Foreign Affairs, The Atlantic, Newsweek, Politico, New York, GlobalPost, The National, PRI, the San Francisco Chronicle, World Politics Review, Columbia Journalism Review, MERIP and elsewhere.

 I've also appeared on TV and radio networks including the BBC, CNN and Sky News.